PdxCodeGuild/class_hedgehog/4 JavaScript/labs/04 Dad Joke API.md

 # Dad Joke API

 Use the [Dad Joke API](https://icanhazdadjoke.com/api) to get a dad joke and display it to the user.
-You may want to also use [time.sleep](https://www.geeksforgeeks.org/sleep-in-python/) to add suspense.

 ## Part 1

-Use the [requests](https://github.com/psf/requests) library to send an HTTP request to `https://icanhazdadjoke.com/` with the `accept` header as `application/json`.
+Use fetch or axios to send an HTTP request to `https://icanhazdadjoke.com/` with the `accept` header as `application/json`.
 This will return a dad joke in JSON format.
-You can then use the `.json()` method on the response to get a dictionary.
-Get the joke out of the dictionary and show it to the user.
+You can then use the `.json()` method on the response to get a javascript object.
+Get the joke out of the object and show it to the user.

 ```Javascript
 fetch("https://icanhazdadjoke.com/", {